holepunchto/autobase/README.md

 The output of an Autobase is "just a Hypercore", which means it can be used to transform higher-level data structures (like Hyperbee) into multiwriter data structures with minimal additional work.

-These multi-writer data structures operate using an event-sourcing pattern, where Autobase inputs are "operation logs", and outputs are indexed views over those logs.
+These multiwriter data structures operate using an event-sourcing pattern, where Autobase inputs are "operation logs", and outputs are indexed views over those logs.

 ## How It Works